 Engagement and conversion rates - How are people engaging with your bots?
 If you’re bots are sitting on a page and no-one is using them, then they’re not useful.
 It could be that you’ve put them on bad pages, or that your copy isn’t engaging enough.
 Similarly if your bots aren’t converting people then you need to revisit them.

 Using Conversational Marketing can be an effective quick win tactic to use within your inbound marketing and sales and help get your lead generation moving at a much quicker pace.

 They’re not just a quick win though and if you monitor conversations and improve them over time, you’ll find conversational marketing an effective long term strategy as well.

-On May 20, we're hosting a webinar when we'll be talking through other quick wins you can achieve in your marketing and how to generate short-term value without losing site of your long-term strategy.
+We recently hosted a webinar where we talked through other quick wins you can achieve in your marketing and how to generate short-term value without losing site of your long-term strategy.